 "Password": "valid password"

-- Response from authentication API call will be in JSON format:
+- The response from authentication API call will be in JSON format, and will look as follows:

 "username": "valid username",